qudratyunusov/qudratyunusov/Roadmap.md

 * Implement SDAT decryption.
 No need to decrypt them manually.
 Currently some games may silently fail to boot.
 * New "Automatic LLE configuration" option (enabled by default).
 This will pick the most appropriate system modules (SPRX files) for a particular PS3 executable.
 It may be hard to pick them manually.
 * Cache compiled LLVM modules.
 You shouldn't recompile the same executable twice.
+* Parse .eh_frame section in PPU analyser and use this information in LLVM recompiler.
 * Configure Travis to automatically upload Linux binaries on GitHub.
 * Implement priority-based scheduler for PPU threads.
 * Investigate early crashes on Linux.